How to pick the best resume format to make sure your application stands out? Learn from our handy guide on resume formatting. Read more!

 Show You Are the Perfect Person for the Internship

 Why do 63% of hiring managers want personalized resumes?

 Customizing your resume—and your interview style—make you stand out like a klieg light.

-Learn key facts about the internship.
+Learn key facts about the enterprise and the internship on offer.
 Then tweak your resume to fit it like a tailored Zenga suit.

 Stick around.
 We’ve got a list of 10 internship finders below, plus dozens of great tips for how to get an internship.